 After the initial shock of coming across a cockroach in her home, G.H. realizes that the animal is slowly crawling out of the closet and, overcome by an irrational fear, she tries to kill it by slamming a door against it.
 But the cockroach, although crippled, does not die.
 As she prepares to administer a final coup de grâce, G.H. encounters it face-to-face: "Mas foi então que vi a cara da barata.
 Ela estava de frente, à altura de minha cabeça e de meus olhos. [...]
 Mas eis que por um átimo de segundo ficara tarde demais: eu via. [...]
-Eu na verdade-eu nunca tinha mesmo visto uma barata.
-Só tivera repugnância pela sua antiga e sempre presente existência-mas nunca a defrontara, nem mesmo em pensamento" (43-44).
-The remainder of the text reveals the consequences of seeing the cockroach beyond the disgust that it usually elicits in humans.
-G.H. faces the animal concretely, in its corporeality, and in thought, to the point that the two modes of relating to it become one and the same, as the body and thinking are revealed to be both part of the ongoing becoming of life.
+Eu na verdade - eu nunca tinha mesmo visto uma barata.
+Só tivera repugnância pela sua antiga e sempre presente existência - mas nunca a defrontara, nem mesmo em pensamento" (43-44).71 The remainder of the text reveals the consequences of seeing the cockroach beyond the disgust that it usually elicits in humans.
+G.H. faces the animal concretely, in its corporeality, and in thought, to the point that the two modes of relating to it become on the one hand, and absolute distance and anonymity, on the other (540).
+For Ballan, this is exacerbated in the writings of Lispector; however, while Levinas never abandons an aspiration toward transcendence, Lispector tends to side with creatureliness and materiality, finding divinity in immanence (552-54).